garfix/nli-go/doc/remarks.md

+# 2019-01-09

+The relations that are produced by the relationizer should be considered "syntactic relations".
+Thus far I have considered them as semantic.

+The difference is subtle.
+What matters to me is that some of the relations that are produced are not semantic.
+And these need to be stripped in the next step.

+---

+With the previous change the three representations will be:

+- Syntactic Relations
+- Application Semantics
+- Database Relations

+---

+I looked at Dependency Grammars once again.
+Apparently DG always uses machine learning to learn the rules for creating the parse tree.

+My grammar uses rewrite rules from Phrase Structure grammar, and syntactic relations from Dependency Grammar.
+I use the commonly used rules for VP, NP etc.
+But the rules at the sentence level differ.
+I will make use of DG style to represent it, because it matches closer to the semantic relations I need.

 # 2018-12-30

 I will let go of the concept "domain specific".
 It used to represent the conceptual space between generic and database specific, but it proved difficult because: